northeastern-rc/rc-public-documentation/docs/source/04_software/03_matlab.md

 time = zeros(numel(numWorkers),numel(complexities));

-% To obtain obtain predictable sequences of composite numbers, fix the seed
+% To obtain predictable sequences of composite numbers, fix the seed
 % of the random number generator. rng(0,'twister');